FairWell-dev/FairWell/README.md

 ### Fairness Mitigation

 Based on our [Responsible AI Research](#responsible-ai-research), we have identified two approaches in mitigating bias, pre-processing the dataset and in-processing where we impose a fairness loss constraint during model training.
 In our example use case, we tried 3 of those approaches.
+For all datasets, time-based features were generated and min-max transformation of numerical features and label encoding of categorical features was conducted.

 #### Pre-processing